pingcap/docs-cn/sql-statements/sql-statement-calibrate-resource.md

 - `OLTP_WRITE_ONLY`: applies to workloads with heavy data write.
 It is estimated based on a workload model similar to `sysbench oltp_write_only`.
 - `OLTP_READ_WRITE`: applies to workloads with even data read and write.
 It is estimated based on a workload model similar to `sysbench oltp_read_write`.
 - `OLTP_READ_ONLY`: applies to workloads with heavy data read.
 It is estimated based on a workload model similar to `sysbench oltp_read_only`.
+- `TPCH_10`: applies to AP queries.
+It is estimated based on 22 queries from `TPCH-10G`.

 > **Note:**
 >